-- Is placed on academic or progress probation or any combination thereof as defined in these Board Policy and Administrative Procedure 4250 Probation, Dimissal, and Readmission; or - Has earned ninety (90) or more degree-applicable semester units at the District.
+Is placed on academic or progress probation or any combination thereof as defined in these Board Policy and Administrative Procedure 4250 Probation, Dismissal, and Readmission; or

+• Has earned ninety (90) or more degree-applicable semester units at the District.

 For purposes of this section a unit is earned when a student receives a grade of A, B, C, D or P as defined in Board Policy and Administrative Procedure 4230 Grading and Academic Record Symbols.
-This 90-unit limit does not include units for non-degree applicable English as a Second Language or basic skills courses as defined by the [Chief Instructional Officer], or students enrolled in high unit majors or programs (educational goals that result in greater than ninety units)as designed by the [Chief Instructional Officer].
+This 90-unit limit does not include units for non-degree applicable English as a Second Language or basic skills courses as defined by the [Chief Instructional Officer], or students enrolled in high unit majors or programs (educational goals that result in greater than ninety units).
 Foster youth or former foster youth are exempt from losing their enrollment priority as specified in this section.